kdeldycke/meta-package-manager/docs/usecase.md

 Successfully installed dephell-pythons-0.1.15
 ```

-This is the primary use case of `mpm` and the first reason I built it.
+This is the primary use case of `mpm` and the main reason I built it.

 ## Solve XKCD